 This problem lays not in whether or not the right information is out there, but unfortunately in that all the good information has been diluted by all the garbage out there.
 Mass article writers, without any medical training, and even worse, (some) large kidney health organisations are to blame.
 Articles are prepared to supply a demand, but are not based on any proper healthy renal diet knowledge.

-A diet can be healthy for one person, and harmful to another, a diet can be deemed healthy in terms of the right proportions of carbohydrates, fats, and protein, but totally miss the mark in taking into account foods that have a directed negative impact to the kidneys.
+A diet can be healthy for one person, and harmful to another, a diet can be deemed healthy in terms of the right proportions of carbohydrates, fats, and protein, but totally miss the mark in taking into account foods that have a direct negative impact on the kidneys.
 This is the problem, and this why you are reading one article that says “X”, and another that says “Y”.

 And so my goal today is to provide reliable, trustworthy renal diet information based on sound naturopathic and nutritional teachings to provide you with the top 7 tips on how to eat a healthy renal diet – so that you may at least have your foundations right; because without healthy dietary foundations, then any renal failure diet guidelines you follow… will fail.